freesewing/freesewing/designs/skully/README.md

 # @freesewing/skully

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for skully, our logo, a plushy toy